-By improving economic growth for a significant portion of the business sector, the Small and Medium Enterprises Development Program is building the capacity of micro, small, and medium enterprises to increase their productivity, competitiveness, and access to business services and the market.
-A sustainable business expansion will contribute to the Salvadoran economy’s ability to grow and expand job creation.
+By improving economic growth for a significant portion of the business sector, the USAID Small and Medium Enterprises Development Program built the capacity of micro, small, and medium enterprises to increase their productivity, competitiveness, and access to business services and the market.
+The business expansion of SMEs contributed to the Salvadoran economy and supported its ability to grow and expand job creation.

 To create a more open, diversified, and expanded economy in El Salvador, the Small and Medium Enterprises Development Program also partnered with the Ministry of Economy.
 Together, they implemented institutional improvements that increased the productivity and competitiveness of SMEs.
 In addition, the program supported the expansion of business activities in domestic and export markets in order to increase opportunities for the people of El Salvador.